 These assemblages are displayed on walls and plinths or suspended from the ceiling.
 The scale of the work is variable.
 However, in an attempt to draw the viewer close to the work, I favour clusters of small elements, rather than large scale items.
 This approach also applies to my drawings, which I often display in a grid form, introducing seemingly empty spaces in between elements.

-I do not see the outcome of my processes as a final product but rather as the expression of my exploration.
+I do not see the outcome of my processes as a final product but rather as the expression of my exploration which is ongoing.
 The created form may translate into unpredictable ethereal abstract systems or geometric representations, sometimes architectural, sometimes more organic but always open to interpretation.

 The grid has always been an important tool in my work.
 In astronomy, the grid is commonly used to illustrate the fabric of spacetime, which either expands or contracts in the presence of matter.
 In Albert Einstein’s theory of relativity, time is woven together with the three dimensions of space, forming a bendy, four-dimensional spacetime continuum, a “block universe” encompassing the entire past, present, and future.
 As a result, each slice of the block refer to different spacetime coordinates that can be accessed in the present.

 Shadows are another important consideration in my work.
 Shadows are the sign of light and from the sunlight that takes eight minutes to reach us, to the starlight that expired thousands of years ago, the light we see is always related to events that have already happened.
 The space of our present holds the light of the past.
 On a cosmic scale, this past can reach very far back.
-The notion of time exists through human consciousness giving it a beginning, a during and an end.
+Linear time exists through human consciousness giving it a beginning, a during and an end.
 Space contains all of it through light, in a present that keeps moving forward.
 Matter absorbs or reflects light, leaving traces of its absence, through shadows.
-As shadows are the sign of light, space and time…
+Shadows are the evidence of light, space and time…